ErikNuenberger/HelloWorld/readme.md

-# this is the Documentation about the whole calculator project done in CSharp and WPF
+# this is the documentation for the entire calculator project done in CSharp and WPF

 This documentation provides a comprehensive overview of the entire calculator project, implemented in C# with WPF.